 Plantlife is the charity that is speaking up for the nation’s wild plants.
 Wild flowers, plants and fungi play a fundamental role for wildlife and their colour and character light up our landscapes.
 But without our help, this priceless natural heritage is in danger of being lost.
 From the open spaces of our nature reserves to the corridors of government, Plantlife is here to raise their profile, to celebrate their beauty and to protect their future.
 We lead pioneering conservation partnership projects to save threatened plants and landscapes; are the international lead for Target 5 of the Global Strategy for Plant Conservation; publish influential reports, own nature reserves across Britain – from hay meadows to limestone pavement and peat bog - and work with thousands of children and families helping them feel confident accessing and enjoying their local nature.

-The RSPB is the country’s largest nature conservation charity, inspiring everyone to give nature a home.
-Together with our partners, we protect threatened birds and wildlife so our towns and countryside will teem with life.
+The RSPB focuses on protecting habitats, saving species and helping to end the nature and climate emergency.
 We also play a leading role in a worldwide partnership of nature conservation organisations.
-Our network of farmland advisors provide free expert advice about farmland bird conservation.
-The Farm Wildlife website features a host of our case studies, advice and information about the conservation of farmland birds and healthy habitats.
+The Farm Wildlife website features a host of our case studies, advice and information about the conservation of farmland wildlife and healthy habitats.